Not all that long ago, customer support was pretty cut and dried. If people had a problem or a question, they typically had two routes to choose from:

 As customer expectations continue to evolve and increase, an omnichannel experience has quickly moved from being a competitive advantage to a non-negotiable requirement (particularly if 86% of customers have anything to say about it).

 And brands are taking notice.
 In recent McKinsey research, companies point to driving a simplified customer experience as one of their top three most pressing priorities.
-Here are a few of the compelling reasons why they’re throwing their weight behind omnichannel support.
+Here are a few of the compelling reasons why they’re throwing their weight behind an omnichannel support strategy.

 As the above examples highlighted, a customer support experience that lacks any cohesion and consistency is infuriating for customers.
 In fact, 51% of consumers say that not having to repeat themselves at all makes for the best customer service experience.

-It all pays off in terms of customer retention, with companies that use omnichannel experiences reportedly retaining customers 89% better than companies that don’t.
+It all pays off in terms of customer retention, with companies that leverage an omnichannel support strategy reportedly retaining customers 89% better than companies that don’t.

 It might feel like customers are the main beneficiaries of omnichannel customer support, but support teams stand to gain plenty too — especially in terms of efficiency.

-Offering omnichannel support typically requires that support teams consolidate their tech stack.
+Offering omnichannel customer service typically requires that support teams consolidate their tech stack.
 That alone saves support agents time and stress as they don’t need to navigate between so many disparate apps and tools.

-And, as mentioned above, agents are equipped with all of the history and information they need to handle support interactions efficiently and effectively.
-Some estimates state that companies that offer omnichannel support resolve tickets three times faster than companies that don’t use an omnichannel approach.
+And, as mentioned above, agents are equipped with all of the history and information they need to handle customer issues efficiently and effectively.
+Some estimates state that companies that offer omnichannel support resolve tickets three times faster than companies that don’t use leverage omnichannel strategies.
 When 80% of consumers say efficiency is the most important element of a positive customer experience, speed matters.

 3. Enhanced analytics and insights

-Companies also benefit from a better understanding of customer behavior.
+Companies with an omnichannel contact center also benefit from a better understanding of customer behavior.
 Rather than looking at individual channels and having to piece things together, you get a far more holistic view of all of your customer interactions.

 You get the idea.
 A multichannel approach is a lot like having puzzle pieces strewn out in front of you — you know they fit together, but you can’t quite see it.
-An omnichannel approach is like looking at the entire, completed puzzle.
+True omnichannel suppport is like looking at the entire, completed puzzle.

-When 79% of organizations say a solid grasp of the customer journey allows their organization to become more customer-centric, an omnichannel approach can help you get the complete understanding you need to better serve and retain your customers.
+When 79% of organizations say a solid grasp of the customer journey allows their organization to become more customer-centric, omnichannel service can help you get the complete understanding you need to better serve and retain your customers.

-Alright, so there’s no doubt that omnichannel support is the best way forward.
+Alright, so there’s no doubt that having an omnichannel customer service strategy is the best way forward.
 So why doesn’t every single company do it?
 The reality is that, much like a thousand-piece jigsaw puzzle, it can be somewhat daunting and challenging to pull off.
 Here’s why.

 1. Getting the right technology